 Getting Into the Right English Course

 Before you'll be able to register for any English courses at UNO, you'll need English placement.
-The only way for you get placement is by taking our English Proficiency and Placment Exam (EPPE).
-If you haven't already taken the EPPE, you should contact the Testing Center to schedule and date and time to take the exam.
+The only way for you get placement is by taking our English Proficiency and Placement Exam EPPE).
+If you haven't already taken the EPPE, you should log into MavLink and register for the exam under the Academics tab.

 If you have taken the EPPE, you'll find your exam score explained below, along with information about AP scores and frequently asked questions about English placement.